Students often have questions about what their Open Access course will involve and what preparation is needed:

 Is there any other way of enrolling?

 No. Online enrolment is the only way to register for an Open Access course.
 If you are having problems with online enrolment, please contact the Languages for All admin team, who will be happy to give you guidance.
-However, please note that our staff are not permitted to make an enrolment for you.
+However, please note that we cannot make an enrolment on your behalf.

 Will there be any formal tests?